mrsergulio/Arb_Fund_bot/Arb_Fund_bot/README.md

   public API, and ApeX Pro through the REST endpoints.
 - Falls back to progressively shorter windows (down to 1 day) when the requested period is not available.
-- Outputs APY in percentage terms alongside the effective day count, number of samples, and coverage.
+- Outputs APR in percentage terms alongside the effective day count, number of samples, and coverage.
 - Tracks whether each DEX is listed on Loris (`is in loris.tools` column).
 - Auto-appends newly discovered Loris DEX protocols to `exchanges.txt`, keeping